ryangreenberg/vrsn/README.md

 # vrsn
-Get the version of software tools
+Get the version of software tools.

 Versions are one of the 17 terrible things about computers. `vrsn` makes the problem a tiny bit better.